Samuel-Ricardo/codelivery-site/README.md

 <img src="https://github.com/Samuel-Ricardo/travel_simulator/raw/main/readme_files/techs.png"/>

 <p align="justify">
-    This is a NextJS Site that monitoring and trigger travels.
+    This is the real time transportation application Codelivery, powered by NextJS that monitoring and trigger travels.
 You can switch between the different types of travels and follow theys by a colored route and Icons that represent the car and the destiny.
 </p>

 <p align="justify">